dsocolobsky/zigos/README.md

 ## Requirements
 zig `0.14.X`, standard build tools, xorriso, qemu-system-x86_64 and/or bochs.

-You may need to run

 ## Running
-} Run `make limine` at least once to download Limine as a local dependency
+* Run `make limine` at least once to download Limine as a local dependency
 * `make run` compiles and runs in QEMU
 * `make bochs` compiles and runs in Bochs